gen-classroom/projet-besseau_cerottini_maziero_ogi/README.md

 -  `statique build PATH`

-Convert the different markdown file present in the path into hmtl files.
+Convert the different markdown file present in the path into hmtl files with the site and file metadata specified in the header.

 - `statique clean PATH`